quil-lang/quil/rfcs/analog/spec_changes.md

 ```
 SampleRate :: Float
-WaveformDefinition :: DEFWAVEFORM Name ( Parameter+ ) SampleRate : MatrixRow
+WaveformDefinition :: DEFWAVEFORM Name ( Parameter+ ) : MatrixRow
 MatrixRow :: Indent (Expression ,)+
 ```

-New waveforms may be defined by specifying the sample rate (in Hertz) and listing out all the IQ values as complex numbers, separated by commas.
+New waveforms may be defined by by listing out all the IQ values as complex numbers, separated by commas.
 Waveform definitions may also be parameterized, although note that Quil has no support for vector level operations.

 Example:
 ```
-DEFWAVEFORM my_custom_waveform 6.0:
+DEFWAVEFORM my_custom_waveform:
     1+2i, 3+4i, 5+6i

-DEFWAVEFORM my_custom_parameterized_waveform(%a) 6.0:
+DEFWAVEFORM my_custom_parameterized_waveform(%a):
     (1+2i)*%a, (3+4i)*%a, (5+6i)*%a
 ```

-The duration (in seconds) of a custom waveform may be computed by dividing the number of samples by the sample rate.
+The duration (in seconds) of a custom waveform applied on a particular frame may be computed by dividing the number of samples in the waveform by the sample rate of the frame.
 In the above example, both waveforms have a duration of 0.5 seconds.

 ### Pulses